 While muskie fishing in Wisconsin one late-October day I tripped while walking onto the rear deck of a bass boat and tumbled in.
 Despite being dressed in a warm suit, I practically vaulted back into the boat at the shock of hitting 50-degree water.
 The only harm was to my pride.

 In Australia’s Northern Territory I helped lift two companions back into the boat when they went overboard after we collided with a submerged tree.
 That occurred at night in a crocodile-infested river, but only a few bruises were incurred.
-Fishing in a snowstorm in New York one spring day, I went to net a large trout off the rear deck of my boat and slipped on the snow-packed surface.
+Fishing in a snowstorm in New York one spring day, I went to the net a large trout off the rear deck of my boat and slipped on the snow-packed surface.
 My boots touched the water but I was able to keep from going over and still net the fish!

-Why Anglers Fall Out of Boats
+Why Anglers Fall Out of Boats.

 Those experiences are typical of why and how anglers unintentionally fall out of a boat.
 Sometimes it can result in injury or tragedy.
-I believe that anglers who stand up while fishing have a greater likelihood of falling out.
+I believe that anglers who stand up while fishing has a greater likelihood of falling out.